 The two-cottage Decatur facility gave indigent, crippled children a place to recover after having surgery at Piedmont Hospital and Wesley Memorial Hospital (now Emory University Hospital).
-It accommodated 18 patients – 20 in case of urgency.
+It accommodated 18-20 patients.

 Two other main buildings were added later.
 A service annex, built prior to World War II is a one-storied addition attached to the north side of the administration building.
 Then, a nurses residence building was built following World War II to the east of the hospital.